mannurocks/IPO-Market-Trends/README.md

   - Max Listing Gain: 252.76%
   - Retail Participation: 42.51%

-Objective
-To provide a concise, visual analysis of IPO trends to help investors and analysts identify patterns in listing gains, subscription behavior, and the role of retail vs institutional investors.

 2. **Insight:**
   - 559 IPOs raised over ₹7.8 lakh crore between 2010–2025.